-As Table 3 shows, the growth rate of labor augmenting technology μ_z is set to 1.005 which implies that the growth rate of labor augmenting technology is 2 percent per year.
-Thus, the Swedish economy grows at 2 percent per year along the balanced growth path, which is in line with the Ramses I and II calibration.
-Note that the composite technological growth rate, μ{z+} can be defined as a function of the growth rates of labor augmenting technology, μ_z and investment-specific technology μ_γ : $\mu{z+} = \mu_z(\mu\gamma)\frac{\alpha}{1-\alpha}$.
-The labor augmenting technological process follows a unit root process, whereas we assume the investment-specific technological process to be stationary, so μ_γ is 1 in the steady state.
-Finally, the steady state inflation rate is set to 2 percent per year in both Sweden and Foreign.
+As Table 3 shows, the growth rate of labor augmenting technology $\mu_z$ is set to 1.003 which implies that the annualized growth rate of labor augmenting technology is 1.3 percent per year, which matches the per capita growth rate of Foreign economy over the sample period.
+The average annualized per capita investment growth rate in Sweden over the sample period is 4.0 percent, which is significantly higher than the per capita GDP growth rate of 1.8 percent.
+Motivated by this large difference, the gross investment-specific technological growth rate in Sweden, $\mu{\gamma}$ is calibrated to 1.005, which is consistent with the difference between investment growth and GDP growth.
+Note that the composite technological growth rate, $\mu{z^+}$ can be defined as a function of the growth rates of labor augmenting technology, $\mu_z$ and investment-specific technology, $\mu{\gamma:\mu{z^+}} = \mu_z(\mu{\gamma})^{\frac{\alpha}{1-\alpha}}$ .
+Thus, the Swedish economy grows at 1.8 percent and Swedish investment grows at 4.0 percent per year in per capita terms along the balanced growth path.
+On the other hand, the Foreign economy grows only with labor augmenting technology at 1.3 percent per year along the balance growth path.
+Finally, the steady state inflation rate is set to 2 percent per year in both Sweden and Foreign in line with the Riksbank's and the foreign central banks' inflation targets even though the average inflation rate is lower than 2 percent over the sample period.

-3.3 Labor market aggregates
+3.1.2 Labor market aggregates

 Table 2 shows steady state labor market aggregates.
-The rates of labor force participation and employment are based on their potential values in the NIER database over the period 2008-2017.
-The rate for labor force participation l is calculated as period average of potential labor force over population aged 15-74, which is 0.716.
-Similarly, employment rate n is calculated as average of potential employment over population aged 15-74 for the same period, which is 0.668.
-Unemployment rate is defined by (l - n)/l and we define the steady-state unemployment rate as the average potential unemployment rate over the sample period, which is 0.067.
+The rates of labor force participation and employment are based on their potential values in the NIER database over the period 1995Q1-2019Q4.
+The labor force participation rate l is calculated as the period average of potential labor force over population aged 15-74, which